irsal2012/multi-agent/README.md

 ### Adding New Agents

-1. Define agent configuration in `config/agent_config.py`
+1. Create a new agent class in the `agents/` directory following the existing pattern
+2. Add the agent import and export in `agents/__init__.py`
-2. Add agent initialization in `core/agent_manager.py`
+3. Update the agent initialization in `core/agent_manager.py`
-3. Implement agent workflow in the pipeline
+4. Implement agent workflow in the pipeline
-4. Update documentation and tests
+5. Update documentation and tests

 ### Customizing Workflows